nshanbhag20001412/Emoji-Interpreter/README.md

 # Emoji-Interpreter
 Created with CodeSandbox

-Check out a react js app which informs you about variosu emojis.
+Check out a react js app which informs you about various emojis.